- Home

 The Sumitomo Forestry Group Human Rights Policy, formulated in accordance with international standards such as the United Nations Guiding Principles on Business and Human Rights, sets forth the Group's commitment to respect the human rights of all people involved in its business operations, including indigenous peoples, local communities, affected stakeholders, and other stakeholders, which represents a priority in its efforts to address nature-related issues.
 Similarly, the Sustainability Committee manages the situation in terms of human rights, and reports to the Board of Directors.

-In February 2022, we made partial revisions to our executive compensation system to further integrate our business and ESG, and introduced compensation linked to the achievement rate of sustainability indicators.
+In February 2022, we made partial revisions to our executive compensation system to further integrate our business and sustainability, and introduced compensation linked to the achievement rate of sustainability indicators.
 A system, where in the event that Sumitomo Forestry fails to meet its long-term targets for greenhouse gases emissions reduction certified as Science Based Targets (SBT), the amount of remuneration paid will be reduced from the regular stock remuneration amount in accordance with the degree of target performance.
-Under Mission TREEING 2030, our long-term vision announced at the same time, we created the three-year Mission TREEING 2030 Phase 1 (2022 -2024) of Medium-Term Management Plan, along with the Mid-Term Sustainability Targets, the progress of which we are managing.
+We have also published our long-term vision, "Mission TREEING 2030," which is divided into "Mission TREEING 2030 Phase 1" (2022-2024), "Mission TREEING 2030 Phase 2" (2025-2027) as Mid-Term Management Plans, and a sustainability chapter for the Mid-Term Sustainability Targets.
+We are managing the progress of each plan.

 - Click here for related information